menu iconknow your dna logosearch icon

 • Patau syndrome

-Amniocentesis can also diagnose cystic fibrosis, neural tube defects, and other genetic conditions.1,2
+Amniocentesis can also diagnose cystic fibrosis, neural tube defects, sickle cell disease, and other fetal abnormalities and genetic conditions.

 Know Your DNA Reviews